 Parking for check-in and dropoff is provided in the Ag Arena parking lot.
-Students may also park for the duration of the program and will recieve further instructions on opening day if they choose to do so.
+Students who wish to park their car for the duration of the program are able to do so for a nominal fee and will receive more instructions about how to purchase a permit closer to the start of the program.